Land management for bitterns

 What do bitterns need?

-'Throughout the summer, bitterns need large, undisturbed wet reedbeds, with good fish populations'
+- Large, undisturbed wet reedbeds, with good fish populations.

 Bitterns nest from April to June, but males may establish their territories as early as February.
 The males’ territories and females’ nests are found in reedbeds or tall fen vegetation, usually with standing water in and around it.